BACK

 Know where you stand before deciding where to go.

-Week 1 priority: Create a simple spreadsheet—Client name, monthly revenue, monthly profit, energy level (1–10).
+Week 1 priority: Create a simple spreadsheet.
+Client name, monthly revenue, monthly profit, energy level on a scale of 1 to 10.
+That's it.
+Don't overcomplicate it.

 Week 3–6: Systems Setup